Glossary

 Ingredient

-A pre-existing dependency or base dependency used to build an artifact on the platform.
+A pre-existing dependency or base dependency used to build an artifact on the Platform.
 Typically composed of source code but may extend to other binaries (e.g. build tools and compilers).

 Perl, Python, Tcl, Ruby, etc. A “language” refers to any software development language, or version of a language, provided to users via the ActiveState Platform.